top of page

 hungry 2 dance

-A project exploring body image in vocational dance training.
+A project exploring body image in dance training.

 Why this project matters?